KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ```

 ### Blending sensor inputs @unplugged
 We now have 2 inputs from the controller.
-We wil blend these together to give the different speeds for the motors.
+We will blend these together to give the different speeds for the motors.
 We will then need to send 2 messages, one for each motor speed, rather than a simple "Forwards" or "Reverse" command.

 ### Step 26
 Previously we inverted the pitch value in the mapping to the motor range.
 Here we will invert it before we blend the inputs.